Skip to main content

 Brief biography

-We currently have two active biomechanics laboratories where we study lower extremity injury mechanics and joint/soft tissue loading with computer based musculoskeletal models informed by testing human subjects.
-Much of our work examines the biomechanical factors related to anterior cruciate ligament (ACL) injury, patellofemoral joint loading and Achilles tendon loading during therapeutic exercise, walking, running, jumping and landing.
-We also currently use biomechanical instrumentation to provide augmented feedback to performers that blends biomechanics with motor control/motor learning to reduce the knee injury incidence potential in female athletes.
+We currently have two active biomechanics laboratories where we study lower extremity injury mechanics.
+Our work often involves joint/soft-tissue loading with computer-based musculoskeletal models informed by testing human subjects.
+Many of our projects have examined the biomechanical factors related to anterior cruciate ligament (ACL) injury, patellofemoral joint loading, and Achilles tendon loading during therapeutic exercise, walking, running, jumping, and landing.
+We also currently use biomechanical instrumentation to provide augmented feedback to performers that blends biomechanics with motor control/motor learning to reduce injury risks in female athletes.
 We work with various athletic programs at UW-La Crosse and within the region.

-Students have access to advanced technology and equipment that allows for cutting-edge research in areas such as motion analysis, biomechanics and rehabilitation.
+Students have access to advanced technology and equipment, enabling cutting-edge research in motion analysis, biomechanics, and rehabilitation.

-Here is an article highlighting my research at UWL featured in the La Crosse Tribune.
-My work was also recently featured in this blog from Motion Analysis Corporation.
+Here is an article highlighting my research at UWL that was once featured in the La Crosse Tribune.
+My work has been also recently featured in this blog from Motion Analysis Corporation.

 La Crosse Institute for Movement Science (LIMS) est. 2005.
 LIMS website